 Can I use the same lube for vaginal and anal sex?

 I wouldn’t recommend using the same lube for anal sex as you do for vaginal penetration.
 You’re better off using a lube specifically designed for anal penetration.
-Anal lubes tend to be thicker and more lubricating.
+Lubes for anal play tend to be thicker and more lubricating.